Subtyping Context-Free Session Types: Introduction

-Expressive power usually comes at the cost of decidability.
-While subtyping for regular session types has been formalized, shown decidable and given an algorithm by Gay and Hole \cite{DBLP:journals/acta/GayH05}, subtyping in the context-free setting has been proven undecidable by Padovani \cite{DBLP:journals/toplas/Padovani19}.
-The proof is given by a reduction from the inclusion problem for simple languages, shown undecidable by Friedman \cite{DBLP:journals/tcs/Friedman76}.
-Remarkably, the equivalence problem for simple languages is known to be decidable, as is the type equivalence of context-free session types \cite{DBLP:conf/focs/KorenjakH66, DBLP:conf/icfp/ThiemannV16}.

-Subtyping in the context-free setting has until now only been considered for first-order session types, limiting the type messages to basic types and therefore not accounting for the possibility of conveying channels in messages \cite{DBLP:journals/toplas/Padovani19}.
-Consequently, the interesting co/contravariant properties of input and output types have been left unexplored.
-In this paper, we promote the theory of subtyping for context-free session types to a higher-order setting, where messages may carry values of arbitrary types.
-To handle the resulting contravariance of output types, we introduce a novel notion of observational preorder, which we call \emph{$\mathcal{XYZW}$-simulation} (by analogy with the \emph{$\mathcal{XY}$-simulation} of Aarts and Vaandrager~\cite{DBLP:conf/concur/AartsV10}).
+Subtyping context-free session types has until now been considered only in a limited form, where message types must be syntactically equal~\cite{DBLP:journals/toplas/Padovani19}.
+Consequently, the interesting co/contravariant properties of input/output types have been left unexplored.
+In this paper, we propose a more expressive subtyping relation, where the types of messages may vary co/contravariantly, according to the classical subtyping notion of Gay and Hole.
+To handle the contravariance of output types, we introduce a novel notion of observational preorder, which we call \emph{$\mathcal{XYZW}$-simulation} (by analogy with \emph{$\mathcal{XY}$-simulation}~\cite{DBLP:conf/concur/AartsV10}).

-While initially formulated in the context of the $\pi$-calculus, considerable work has been done to integrate session types in more standard settings, such as functional languages based on the polymorphic $\lambda$-calculus with linear types \cite{DBLP:journals/iandc/AlmeidaMTV22, DBLP:journals/corr/abs-2203-12877, DBLP:conf/esop/PocasCMV23}.
-In this scenario, functional types and session types are not orthogonal: sessions may carry functions that may act on sessions that may carry functions... and so on.
-With this in mind, we promote our theory to a linear functional setting, thereby showing how subtyping for records, variants and (linear and unrestricted \cite{C:techreport/Gay06}) functions --- usually introduced by inference rules --- can be seamlessly integrated with simulation-based subtyping for context-free session types.
+While initially formulated in the context of the $\pi$-calculus, considerable work has been done to integrate session types in more standard settings, such as functional languages based on the polymorphic $\lambda$-calculus with linear types~\cite{DBLP:journals/iandc/AlmeidaMTV22, DBLP:journals/corr/abs-2203-12877, DBLP:conf/esop/PocasCMV23}.
+In this scenario, functional types and session types are not orthogonal: sessions may carry functions, and functions may act on sessions.
+With this in mind, we promote our theory to a linear functional setting, thereby showing how subtyping for records, variants and (linear and unrestricted~\cite{C:techreport/Gay06}) functions, usually introduced by inference rules, can be seamlessly integrated with simulation-based subtyping for context-free session types.